Student Teaching Abroad

 For Schools outside U.S.A.

 The Feinstein School of Education and Human Development is looking for dependable partners around the world to place our teacher candidates.
 We are proud of our students, and would like to expand student teaching abroad opportunities for them.
-If you would like to have student teachers at your school, please contact Assistant Dean Eileen Sullivan.
+If you would like to have student teachers at your school, please contact Kimberly Crabill.
 A few things to consider:

 - Students need to have a good idea about possible cost: transportation, housing, meals.
 They appreciate any help to reduce the cost, for example host family situation.